mmistakes/minimal-mistakes/_posts/2023-01-30-optimizing-kafka-clients-a-hands-on-guide.md

 12:53:23.801 INFO  [pc-pool-5-thread-66] io.ipolyzos.utils.LoggingUtils - [Consumer-5] Records in batch: 5 - Elapsed Time: 671 milliseconds - Total Consumer Processed: 2072 - Total Group Processed: 10045
 12:
 ```
-So basically we have accomplished getting our processing time from ~ minutes down to milliseconds.
+So basically we have accomplished getting our processing time from ~ minutes down to seconds.

-_Notice in the screenshot how different batches are processed on different threads on different consumer instances.
+> _Notice in the screenshot how different batches are processed on different threads on different consumer instances._

-### Offsets and How to Handle Them
+## 8. Offsets and How to Handle Them
-> It’s a cycle — the message lifecycle

 Up to this point, we have seen the whole message lifecycle in Kafka — PPC (Produce, Persist, Consume)